mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Added the list of Adobe Journey Optimizer datasets with query examples.
 [Read more](../start/datasets-query-examples.md)
 * The Allowed list page has been moved to the Configuration section.
 [Read more](../configuration/allow-list.md)
 * The Suppression list page has been updated.
 [Read more](../configuration/manage-suppression-list.md)
+* The link to guardrails and static limits for Decision management has been added.
+[Read more](../start/guardrails.md)

 ## May 2022 {#may-2022}